timsoft-oss/sqlitecookiejar/README.md

 Notes
 -----
 -   The nature of the file at `filename` is discovered automatically.
 If the given file is not a database or if the database doesn't match the standard format, the constructor will raise an exception.
--   This module is not compatible with the specific implementation of cookies in modern cookies, as the column names differ.
+-   This module is not compatible with the specific implementation of cookies in modern browsers, as the column names differ, and it lacks some columns.
 -   Expired cookies are flushed on every load.
 -   This implementation won't save session cookies or expired cookies.
 Parameters `ignore_discard` and `ignore_expires` cannot be set to *True*.
 This is not fully compatible with Python's [cookielib.FilecookieJar] but rather follows RFC 6265, at least on this specific aspect.